When MAAT closes, a new world opens for MAAT Friends

 - Language: Portuguese

-- Meeting point: MAAT Central, at the entrance of the exhibition Transe
+- Meeting point: MAAT Central, at the entrance to the Turn around (Part 1) exhibition

 - Start time of the tour: 7.00 PM